 Receiving asylum status allows you and your family (specifically your spouse and any unmarried children under the age of 21) to live anywhere in the United States and work most types of jobs.
 You will not need to obtain an additional work permit.
 All asylum beneficiaries will also be able to apply for green cards after one year.
 Green card holders can become citizens after maintaining several years of continuous presence in the U.S. and meeting other eligibility requirements.

-At Federal Immigration Counselors, we take a holistic approach to immigration.
+At Federal Immigration Counselors, our lawyers take a holistic approach to immigration.
 We recognize how difficult it is to obtain asylum status in even the best of circumstances, but we are committed to identifying and pursuing all available immigration solutions.
-No matter the complexity of your case, our Phoenix asylum lawyers are ready to provide compassionate guidance and fervent advocacy you need when seeking protection in the United States.
+No matter the complexity of your asylum case, our asylum lawyers in Phoenix is ready to provide compassionate guidance and fervent advocacy you need when seeking protection in the United States.

 If you have questions about affirmatively or defensively requesting asylum, do not hesitate to contact us online or call (602) 254-5353.
-We offer flexible payment plans and provide our legal services in English and Spanish.
+Our lawyers in Pheonix offer flexible payment plans and provide our legal services in English and Spanish.